 One of the things I’ve had to learn how to do at Tabblo is to monitor the state of our servers.
-I’m not the front-line guy for this, but I need to be knowledgable about it.
+I’m not the front-line guy for this, but I need to be knowledgeable about it.
 We have a number of Linux servers running the site, so the top command is very helpful for seeing what’s going on in real-time.

 top is the an info-junkie’s dream: it provides a compact dynamic presentation of a thousand factoids about what a Linux box is doing: